Learn about the different options for user roles and access permissions.

-Reports only user (only available in QuickBooks Online Plus and Advanced)
+Reports only user (only available in QuickBooks Online Plus)

-They can see all reports except the Audit log.
+They can see all reports except the Audit log (reports that show payroll or contact info).
 They can create custom reports and add report groups, but they can't view the actual transactions.
-They can't see reports that show payroll or contact info.
+They can't see reports that show contact info.

 Standard user role access rights

 Primary admins and company admins get all access rights.
 When you assign the standard user role, QuickBooks lets you choose the user’s access rights.
 You can choose to give them all access, limited access or none.